Chris Bombolas

 Chris Bombolas (born 12 May 1960) (often known as Bomber) is a communications and media specialist, and a television and radio presenter.
 A former sports reporter for 21 years with the Nine Network in Brisbane.
 A former Australian politician, he served for one term as the Labor member for Chatsworth in the Legislative Assembly of Queensland from 2006 to 2009.

+Early life

 Bombolas was born in Newcastle, New South Wales.
+He attended Cannon Hill State School followed by Brisbane State High School.

-Whilst working for the Qld Police Dept he graduated from the Queensland University of Technology with a Bachelor of Business degree in Communications.
+He graduated from the Queensland University of Technology with a Bachelor of Business (Communications) which he completed while working for the Queensland Police Service.

+Career

 He became a radio host and worked for 4BC, 4BK and Triple M, before joining the Channel Nine as a sports presenter.

 In July 2006, Bombolas believed he could "make a difference in my community", and announced his intention to run for the Labor in the seat of Chatsworth in the 2006 election.
 Bombolas won the seat against the incumbent member Michael Caltabiano of the Liberal Party.

 On 9 July 2007, Bombolas became Parliamentary Secretary for the Minister for Sport and Local Government, Andrew Fraser.
 Bombolas announced on 19 February 2009 that he would not contest the 2009 state election.